-This is the first part of a two part series on the U.S. Census and people with disabilities.
+This is the second part of a two part series on the U.S. Census and people with disabilities.
 Read the first part here.

 The 2020 U.S. Census

 The 2020 U.S. Census is the 24th time that the United States will collect data on the population in the United States.
 Here's a funny definition of census by Sol Luckman: “Census: (n.) being counted so we can be discounted.”
 This definition of census appears to be quite apt when referring to the census and people with disabilities.

 People with disabilities may be the largest minority group in the United States with 26% of the American public living with a disability.
 This is from figures released by the Center for Disease Control in 2018.
 The United States had a population of 327 million in 2018.
 If one considers that at least 26% of the population lives with a disability, that will total about 85 million individuals.
 Yet according to the ADA National Network’s Factsheet on Understanding Disability Statistics, it is cited that there are different estimates, namely:

 American Community Survey (ACS 2011):